WoodWing/interactive-components-samples/README.md

 Due to GitHub limitations this project has not been forked from the [boilerplate project](https://github.com/WoodWing/csde-components-boilerplate).
 Incorporating the latest changes from the boilerplate is therefore slightly more work.

+1. Create and switch to a new branch

+		$> git checkout -b <yourbranch>

-1. Add the boilerplate as remote
+2. Add the boilerplate as remote

 		$> git remote add upstream https://github.com/WoodWing/csde-components-boilerplate

-2. Pull in the latest changes from the boilerplate
+3. Pull in the latest changes from the boilerplate

-		$> git pull upstream <yourbranch>
+		$> git pull upstream master

-3. Resolve merge conflicts.
+4. Resolve merge conflicts.
 In particular this `README.md` will result in conflicts.
 In most cases you want to ignore the changes to boilerplate's `README.md`.

-4. Push your changes to the remote
+5. Push your changes to the remote

 		$> git push origin <yourbranch>

-5. Create a pull request
+6. Create a pull request